McCourt School of Public Policy

-The McCourt School of Public Policy is one of ten constituent schools of Georgetown University.
-The McCourt School offers master's degrees in public policy, international development policy, policy management, data science for public policy, and policy leadership as well as administers several professional certificate programs and houses fifteen affiliated research centers.
-The McCourt School has twenty-one full-time faculty members, ten visiting faculty members, more than one-hundred adjunct faculty members and approximately 450 enrolled students across the various degree and executive education programs.
+The McCourt School of Public Policy at Georgetown University is located in Washington, D.C.
+The McCourt School offers one undergraduate degree, five master's degree programs, nine dual degrees, global learning opportunities in a range of destinations, and certificate and other executive education programming.
+The McCourt School has 52 full-time faculty members, 54 research faculty members and fellows, more than 100 affiliated faculty members, and approximately 500 enrolled students across the various degree and executive education programs.

-The school is based in Old North, the oldest academic building on Georgetown University's main campus.
+In the summer of 2024, the McCourt School relocated to 125 E Street NW at Georgetown's Capitol Campus.
 Formerly known as the Georgetown Public Policy Institute (GPPI), the McCourt School became Georgetown University's ninth school in October 2013 as a result of a $100 million gift from Georgetown University alumnus Frank McCourt.

-The school is led by Maria Cancian, whose research focuses on public policy and family wellbeing.
-Cancian was preceded by Michael A. Bailey, who led the school as interim dean from 2017 to 2019.
-Bailey was preceded by Edward B. Montgomery, who became Dean of GPPI in August 2010.
-Montgomery was preceded by interim Dean William T. Gormley.